plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 Here's a quick summary on Plausible Analytics and the [way it differs from tools such as Google Analytics](https://plausible.io/vs-google-analytics):

 * We don't collect nor store any personal data.
 Unlike server logs, we don't even collect nor store IP addresses.
 * We don't use cookies.
 * We are lightweight with the script being under 1 KB so no impact on the site speed.
 Much more comparable to server logs than to Google Analytics.
 * We are isolated to one site only and don't do any tracking of people around the web and across their different devices.
 * Our business model has nothing to do with personalized advertising so we have no interest in collecting, sharing or selling your website data to anyone.
-You are fully in control and with full ownership of your website stats.
+You are fully in control and have full ownership of your website stats.
 Our business model is the subscription fee we charge you to host and manage your website stats for you.
 * Our script can be served from your domain name as a first-party connection if you're concerned about adblockers and other content blockers.
 * We can be self-hosted on your server if you're concerned about third-party connections.
-The self-hosted product is free as in beer but you do need to install, maintain and manage it yourself on your server.
+[Our self-hosted product](https://plausible.io/blog/self-hosted-web-analytics-beta) is free as in beer but you do need to install, maintain and manage it yourself on your server.

 ## Conclusion

-Server logs are an option for some site owners with basic analytics needs that are happy to get it all set up and that can live with inaccuracies caused by the majority of visitors to the average site being robots.
+Server logs are an option for some site owners with basic analytics needs that are happy to do the work to get it all set up and that can live with inaccuracies caused by so many of web visitors being robots.

-Unfortunately, it would be difficult to get many site owners to remove Google Analytics and use server log analysis so we do need privacy-friendly JavaScript-based web analytics such as [Plausible Analytics](https://plausible.io/) too.
+It would be difficult to get many site owners to remove Google Analytics and use server log analysis so we do need privacy-friendly JavaScript-based web analytics such as [Plausible Analytics](https://plausible.io/) too.

-These site owners need something more user friendly, with better accuracy and to actually convince them to make the move away from Google Analytics, they need something that can improve upon some of the issues they experience with Google Analytics.
+These site owners need something user friendly, accurate and to actually convince them to make the move away from Google Analytics, they need something that can improve upon some of the issues they experience with Google Analytics.

 If we insist all the websites remove Google Analytics and replace them with server logs, we will ultimately fail in the goal of restricting Google's grip on the web.